-- III.
+- II.
+Before entering the MSc Podiatric Medicine (Pre-Registration) programme every student must furnish Garda Clearance.
+This is organised through the Admissions Office on entering the University.
+Failure to obtain clearance will result in the student being unable to access practice education placements which are a core requirement of the programme. - III.
 Students are required to participate in group work and experiential learning to practice skills which are required for successful programme completion. - IV.
-The School of Health Sciences requires that students obtain the appropriate vaccinations (Details available on the following link Social Care (Degree) University of Galway.
+The School of Health Sciences requires students to obtain the appropriate vaccinations (details available in programme handbooks).
 Placement providers stipulate that students must have the appropriate vaccinations before undertaking placements at their site.
-If students cannot provide evidence of vaccinations, placements may be refused.
-Students must satisfy the health clearance requirements of the programme including the completion of the School of Health Sciences Pre-Placement Module for each year of the programme. - V. Registration is carried out by the University.
-Students must be registered in their Degree programme not later than fifteen days after the commencement of Programme. - VI.
-To obtain the degree of Honours Bachelor of Arts (Social Care) as set out in the Explanatory Note (above); - (a) Students must pursue programmes of Study extending over a period of not less than four Academic Years and must pass the various Examinations prescribed below, meeting the requirements as set out elsewhere in these Regulations, in the Marks and Standards of the College and in Student Handbooks where necessary. - (b) The Examinations are as follows: - (1) The First University Examination in their programme. - (2) The Second University Examination in their programme. - (3) The Third University Examination in their programme. - (4) The Fourth University Examination, being the Final Examination in their programme.
+If students cannot provide evidence of required vaccinations, placements will be refused.
+Students must satisfy the health clearance requirements of the programme including the completion of the School of Health Sciences Pre-Placement Orientation module for each year of the programme. - V. Registration is carried out by the University.
+Students must be registered in their designated programme not later than fifteen days after the commencement of Programme. - VI.
+To obtain the award of the MSc Podiatric Medicine (Pre-Registration): - a.
+Students must pursue programmes of Study extending over a period of not less than two academic Calendar Years (24 months) and must pass the various Examinations prescribed below, meeting the requirements as set out elsewhere in these Regulations, in the Marks and Standards of the College and in Student Handbooks where necessary. - b.
+The Examinations are as follows: - i.The First University Examination in their programme. - ii.
+The Second University Examinations in their programme, being the Final Examination in their programme.

-(i) The duration of the programme cannot be shortened; no part of the Final Examination may be taken before the end of 8 Semesters of professional education. (ii) There is a time-limit on the completion of the degree; while a student who fails their yearly examination in a particular year has the right to re-sit that/those examination(s) the following year [refer par.
-VII - X below], the total time allowed for the successful completion of the four University Examinations is 6 years or 12 semesters in total.
-As per the Leave of Absence Policy (QA287), the duration of a Leave of absence must not exceed 2 years per stage as per Marks and Standards applicable to that programme or otherwise as specified by the specific Programme regulations.
+- 1. The duration of the programme cannot be shortened; no part of the Final Examination may be taken before the end of 2 academic calendar years (24 months) of professional education. - 2.
+There is a time-limit on the completion of the degree; while a student who fails their yearly examination in a particular year has the right to re-sit that/those examination(s) the following year the total time allowed for the successful completion of the University Examinations is 3 academic calendar years (36 months) in total.
+As per the Leave of Absence Policy (QA287), the duration of a Leave of absence must not exceed 1 year per stage (year).